SameerSri72/Variational_auto_encoder/README.md

 ## This Project
 I tried to generate new faces using VAE.
 Model is trained on the LFW face dataset which contains 13143 samples provided by [JESSICA LI](https://www.kaggle.com/datasets/jessicali9530/lfw-dataset).
 Data preprocessing is done with the help of work done by [SERGEI AVERKIEV](https://www.kaggle.com/code/averkij/variational-autoencoder-and-faces-generation#Explore-the-data).
-Sergei implemented VAE using Pytorch on this dataset. but in my code implementaion is done using keras. for training batch size is taken 64 and number of epochs 50 and latent dimension of encoded image is 128
+Sergei implemented VAE using Pytorch on this dataset. but in my code implementaion is done using keras. for training batch size is taken 64 and number of epochs 50 and latent dimension of encoded image is 128.
+Use **Google colab** to run the code

 ## Sample images from Data